On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Introduction

+In the ideal case of known manifold $\M$, a standard Bayesian approach to such learning task proceeds by putting a Gaussian process prior $\pii = N(0, -\Delta_\M^s)$ over mappings $u: \M \rightarrow \R$ and proposing a statistical model (e.g. additive Gaussian noise, probit, logistic) for the data which is encoded in a negative log-likelihood $\Phi$ .
+The data model may depend on a forward map $\mathcal{F}$ that first transforms the input/output function $u$, and on the subsequent application of an observation map $\mathcal{O}$; see section \ref{sec:ForwardObservation} for concrete choices of forward and observation maps considered in this paper.
+In the above, $\Delta_\M$ denotes the Laplace Beltrami operator on $\M$ and the parameter $s>0$ determines the regularity of prior draws; more intuition on the role of the Laplace Beltrami operator and the parameter $s$ will be given below.
+Combining the prior and the likelihood via Bayes' rule, one can define a posterior distribution $\muu$ over functions $u:\M \to \R$ by

+That is, the posterior is the distribution whose density with respect to the prior is proportional to the likelihoood function.

-However, as $\M$ is assumed to be unknown, we follow an \emph{intrinsic} approach and aim to recover the initial temperature in the given point cloud $\M_n$, described by a discrete function $u_n:\M_n\to \R$.
-This will be achieved by using a graph Laplacian to define a prior measure on the temperatures and also to incorporate within the likelihood a surrogate graph-based heat equation; in this way geometric information from $\M$ extracted from $\M_n$ is taken into account both in the prior and the likelihood.
-The solution of the graph-based Bayesian approach will be a posterior distribution over discrete functions
+However, as the input space $\M$ is assumed to be unknown, the above Bayesian formulation is impractical.
+We follow instead an \emph{intrinsic} approach and aim first at finding suitable labels for the inputs in the given point cloud $\M_n = \{\x_1, \ldots, \x_n\}$, which are then extrapolated, via a Voronoi extension (or 1-NN extension), to assign a label to every point on the manifold $\M$ or in the ambient space $\R^d$.
+We take a Bayesian approach to learn a discrete input/output function $u_n:\M_n\to \R$ by first building a graph Laplacian which induces a Gaussian prior distribution $\pin = N(0, \Delta_{\M_n}^{-s})$ over discrete functions $u_n$, and then introducing an approximatoin $\Phi_n$ to the negative log-likelihood function $\Phi$.
+In this way, geometric properties of the underlying manifold $\M$ are extracted from the point cloud $\M_n$ and incorporated both in the prior and the likelihood.
+Notice that if the original data model is defined in terms of some forward and observation maps, then one should also construct appropriate graph approximations for them (see section \ref{ssec:graphforward} for the approximation of the forward and observation maps considered in section \ref{sec:ForwardObservation}). \nc The solution of the graph-based Bayesian approach is a posterior distribution over discrete functions

-The details on how we construct ---without use of the ambient space or $\M$--- the prior and likelihood surrogates $\pin$ and $\Phi_n$ are given in section \ref{sec:contandgraphBIP}.
-In the case where $t=0$, observations are taken directly from the unknown function of interest, and our problem directly corresponds to semi-supervised regression or classification.
+The details on how we construct ---without use of the ambient space or $\M$--- the graph-based prior $\pin$ and likelihood $\Phi_n$ are given in section \ref{sec:contandgraphBIP}.